ivanrazu/ivanrazu.github.io/_pages/research.md

 ---

 I am interested in developing mathematical models to study the dynamics of the acute inflammatory response.
 Ordinary and partial differential equations are frequentely used to develop such models.
-Numerical and analytical analysis of these models provide a rich inside of the biolog of the problem.
-We often require parameter estimation techniques such as Ordinary Least Squares, Monte Carlo Markov Chains (MCMC) algorithms, and variations of these such as Delayed Rejection Adaptive Metropolis (DRAM)  to study animal and human data.
+Analytic and numerical explorations such as bifurcation analysis of these models provide a rich inside of the biology of the problem.
+We often require parameter estimation techniques such as Ordinary Least Squares, Monte Carlo Markov Chains (MCMC) algorithms, and variations of these like Delayed Rejection Adaptive Metropolis (DRAM) to fit these models to animal and human data.
+I am also interested in implementing optimal control to our models to find ideal treatment strategies to fight infectious diseases.

 ### Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response.